The Senate met at 2 p.m., the Speaker in the chair.

 Bill C-311 lays out a number of provisions that will assist Canadians and the Government of Canada in achieving important obligations in the fight against climate change.
 This bill was authored and presented by New Democratic member of Parliament Bruce Hyer.
 I have had the pleasure of working with Mr. Hyer for several weeks, and I am struck with his commitment to this important issue.

 As I proceed with my comments, the deputy leader will realize that I, unlike him, am rising above partisan debate and partisan remarks.

-Senator Cowan: You better explain that to him, because they do not know.
+Senator Cowan: You had better explain that to him, because they do not know.

 Senator Mitchell: They would know, because their leader wrote the letter with the Bloc and the New Democrats to propose a coalition prior to their winning a minority government a few years ago.
 I want senators to remember that.

 Not to be diverted, I have grown to understand, appreciate and value Mr. Hyer's commitment to this important issue and to doing something about it.
 He has a career of working in the wilds of Canada.
 He understands the environment intimately and he feels very strongly about this bill, as do I.

 Mr. Hyer was not alone in the House of Commons in supporting this bill.
 It received a broad level of support from all three opposition parties representing 60 to 65 per cent of the Canadian population.
 That illustrates the thrust behind this bill.